Counselling for Anxiety

 By Christina Radziejewski

 If you suffer from anxiety, you are in good company!
-Millions of people experience anxiety on a daily basis.
-Some anxiety is useful when it moves us to act, such as when there is a tight deadline at work, or when a school assignment needs to be handed in.
+Millions of people experience anxiety on a daily basis, including myself.
+Some anxiety is useful when it moves us to act.
+For example, when there is a tight deadline at work, or when a school assignment needs to be handed in.

-Small and manageable amounts of anxiety also help us to be better prepared, for example, in new situations such as visiting a city for the first time.
+Additionally, small and manageable amounts of anxiety can help us to be better prepared.
+Here’s another example.
+Let’s say you are visiting a city for the first time.
 Naturally, you would not know how to get to a particular point of interest.
-So a little preparation ahead of time by searching for maps and directions online, or asking someone who has been there before, can usually alleviate some of the anxiety.
+So a little preparation ahead of time is helpful.
+Perhaps by searching for directions online, or asking someone who has been there before, can usually alleviate some of your anxiety.

 Furthermore, there are some of us who experience specific phobias.
 Some fear being in public places, or meeting new people.
 Some of us fear being on our own, being in tight spaces with others, or being in the dark.
 Additionally, many others are fearful of heights, spiders, needles, the sight of blood, to name a few.

 Signs of Anxiety

-Some common signs of anxiety include rapid heartbeat, dizziness, a tightness around the temples and throat, feeling cold, and for some, headaches and stomach aches.
+Symptoms of anxiety includes rapid heartbeat, dizziness, and a tightness around the temples and throat.
+Others feel cold, headaches or stomach aches.

-Some people are not able to keep calm or still, finding themselves constantly tapping their feet, twirling their hair, or playing with a pen.
-Difficulty sleeping soundly through the night may be a sign of anxiety, as are nightmares and a lack of appetite or overeating.
+Additionally, some of us are not able to keep calm or still, finding ourselves constantly tapping our feet.
+Others twirl their hair, or play obsessively with a pen.
+Furthermore, difficulty sleeping soundly through the night is a sign of anxiety, as are nightmares, and a lack of appetite or overeating.

 As mentioned earlier, some anxiety is useful.
 However, anxiety becomes problematic when it threatens to take over our lives.
-Individuals with Anxiety Disorders experience excessive and irrational fears and worries to the extent that these become overwhelming and debilitating.
-For many, these fears and worries interfere with regular functioning such that important relationships and work are affected.
+Those of us who suffer with Anxiety Disorders experience excessive and irrational fears and worries.
+These can become overwhelming and debilitating.
+For many of us, these fears and worries interfere with regular functioning such that our significant relationships and work are affected.